myonlinecode1988/ELECTION_ANALYTICS/README.md

 percentile value.
 Now we insert values according to the size of the heap for that iteration.

-It takes good advantage of ordered data required for percentile calculation and the fact that heap has O(1) complexity to `find-min` operation and O(log n) complexity for `insert` operation. `Heapq` module in python is an implementation of `MinHeap`.
+It takes good advantage of ordered data required for percentile calculation.
+The fact that heap has O(1) complexity to `find-min-value` operation and O(log n) complexity for `insert` operation. `Heapq` module in python is an implementation of `MinHeap`.
 To implement `MaxHeap` I made the value of keys negative.

-## Assumptions and Comments
+## Code Dependencies and Comments
 - The code was tested in `Python 2.7.10`.
 Although I haven't tested it, I expect that the code should work with `Python 2.7.x`.
 The code has not been tested for `Python 3`.
+The code should work with baseline python installation.
+- The code uses the following modules: `sys`, `os.path`, `heapq` & `math`
 - I have used calendar years instead of dates in the entire program.
 All output donation values have been rounded to `int`.
 - The nearest-rank-method is NOT defined for Percentile=0.
 Please use Percentile